ares930916/vuejs-interview-questions-master/README.md

        }
      }
      ```
-     **Note:** The getters accessed as properties are cached as part of Vue's reactivity system.
+     **Note:** The geastest getters accessed as properties are cached as part of Vue's reactivity system.

      **[⬆ Back to Top](#table-of-contents)**